Intro to Pen

 Angles and Turning

-The turn command rotates the pen in place.
+The turn command rotates the pen in place without moving it.
 Positive degrees turn left (anti-clockwise); negative degrees turn right (clockwise).

 Interior vs. Exterior Angles